 Eid al Adha, also known as the Festival of Sacrifice, is a significant religious observance for Muslims around the world.
-It commemorates the willingness of Prophet Ibrahim (Abraham) to sacrifice his son as an act of obedience to Allah’s command.
+It commemorates the willingness of Prophet Ibrahim (Abraham) to sacrifice his son as an act of obedience to Allah’s (SWT) command.
 This occasion holds great spiritual and communal importance, and Muslims engage in various recommended acts to express their devotion, gratitude, and generosity.
 In this article, we will explore some of the commonly practiced Masnoon acts performed on the day of Eid ul Adha, which encompass rituals of purification, prayers, charity, and joyful celebrations.
-These Eid al Adha traditions not only deepen the spiritual connection with Allah but also foster unity, compassion, and goodwill among individuals and communities.
+These Eid al Adha traditions not only deepen the spiritual connection with Allah (SWT) but also foster unity, compassion, and goodwill among individuals and communities.
 Join us as we delve into the beautiful customs and traditions that make Eid ul Adha a truly special and blessed occasion for Muslims worldwide.

 On the day of Eid ul Adha, Muslims have the option to engage in a variety of Masnoon (recommended) acts.
 Among these, following are the Eid al Adha Customs: